10 Best Laptops for Animation 2023 (For All VFX Software)

 Display

-Resolution: the higher the better: you’ll see more frames, tools, quick actions, etc. FHD (1920x1080p) is minimum but if you look long enough you can find QHD (2.5k or 2.8k) resolution displays even on commodity machines.
-4k displays are the best but are too expensive.
+Resolution: the higher the better: you’ll see more frames, tools, quick actions.
+FHD (1920x1080p) is minimum.
+QHD are not so expensive.
+4k displays are the best but too expensive on laptops.

 Size: Avoid 13” displays unless working with 2D animation only.